 Weather in Ethiopia in November

 November is a good time to visit Ethiopia.
 It is still shoulder season, but the sunny skies and generally dry weather make it great for trekking and enjoying the wildlife.
 The capital is mostly bright and sunny and is a pleasant 19°C on average.
 Axum is similar, with just a few days affected by rain.
 Gondar is also pretty great weather. =

 Out in nature, the Simien Mountains National Park has the perfect climate for exploring during November.
 And it’s only going to get better!

 With much less rainfall as the country heads into high season, December is one of the best times to visit Ethiopia.
 Temperatures throughout the country aren’t too high, with Addis Ababa only 19°C and Axum also 19°C, meaning it is a pretty pleasant time of year to visit.

-It is a great time to visit the desert region that is the Danakil Depression in the northern part of the Afar Triangle; it’s not as hot as it would be in other times of the year.
+It is a great time to visit the desert region of the Danakil Depression in the northern part of the Afar Triangle; it’s not as hot as it would be at other times of the year.
 Since it’s not yet the peak of the high season, it will be much less crowded than next month.